BARTable movie theaters (yes, all 21 of 'em)

 Regal Cinemas Jack London 9

 You can see the latest block busters, enjoy a good meal, or have a drink, all in the same place.
 Regal Cinemas in Jack London Square is the perfect post-dinner date spot.
 Are you and your sweetie on a budget?
 Have date night on Tuesdays or Sundays where admission is $5.
-Take BART to 12th Street/Oakland City Center Station and walk 14 minutes or hop on the Free Broadway “B” Shuttle toward Jack London Square.
+Take BART to 12th Street/Oakland City Center Station and walk 14 minutes or hop on the Free Broadway “B” Shuttle (now operating only Monday-Friday) toward Jack London Square.

 Opened during the tail end of Hollywood’s golden age in 1941, the Orinda Theatre is a multi-story complex filled with shops, services and dining establishments.
 Besides new-release screenings, the theater also offers free showings of classic films on the second Thursday of every month at 7pm.
 Take BART to Orinda Station and walk 6 minutes.